 Step Three: Complete Your Registration

-If your chosen name is available as a new domain, you’ll be able to complete your domain name registration right away.
-Simply fill in your contact information, such as your email address, mailing address, and phone number.
+If your chosen name is available as a new domain, you can immediately complete your domain name registration.
+Simply fill in your contact information, including your email address, mailing address, and phone number.
 Then, enter your payment information to complete the checkout process.
 You must register the domain for a year, but you can register it for up to 10 years at a time.

-Turn on auto-renew if you want to be sure you don’t lose the domain name when it expires.
+Turn on auto-renew to ensure you don’t lose the domain name when it expires.

-From there, you’ll be able to purchase hosting or make changes to the domain name server (DNS) to point the website domain to your hosting account.
-Once it propagates, you’ll be able to access your website URL to start building your website.
-Take a look at the steps you should take after you purchase a domain.
+From there, you can purchase hosting or make changes to the domain name server (DNS) to point the website domain to your hosting account.
+Once it propagates, you can access your website URL to start building your website.
+Look at the steps you should take after purchasing a domain.

 What if Someone Owns The Domain You Want to Buy?

-If you’re looking to purchase a domain name and the domain name has already been registered, consider a broker like Saw.com to advise you to make the right decision on the right domain name.
-Our experienced professionals will make sure you’re getting the best price for your brand, your name, and your online presence.
+If you’re looking to purchase a domain name that has already been registered, consider a broker like Saw.com to advise you to make the right decision on the domain name.
+Our experienced professionals will ensure you’re getting the best price for your brand, name, and online presence.